About Washington / Baltimore HIDTA

 Washington Field Division

-United States Marshal Matthew Silverman (Acting)
+United States Marshal Clinton Fuchs

 United States Marshals Service,